 The forecasting of meteorological phenomena is a complex task.
 The mathematical, statistical, and dynamic methods developed in recent decades help address the problem, but there is still a need to investigate new techniques to improve the results.
-One of these techniques is statistical down-scaling, which involves the reduction of the model's spatial scale.
+One of these techniques is statistical downscaling, which involves the reduction of the model's spatial scale.
 Downscaling techniques can be divided into two broad categories: dynamic and statistical.
 Dynamic techniques focus on numerical models with more detailed resolution, while statistical (or empirical) techniques use transfer functions between scales.
-Currently, numerical weather prediction (NWP) models can forecast various meteorological variables with acceptable accuracy (Ramírez, 2006).
+Currently, numerical weather prediction (NWP) models can forecast various meteorological variables with acceptable accuracy (Ramírez et al., 2006).

-Specifically, rainfall is of great interest, both for its climatic and meteorological relevance and direct effect on agricultural output, hydropower generation and other important economic factors.
-However, it is one of the most difficult variables to forecast, because of its inherent spatial and temporal variability (Wilson, 2002; Antolik, 2000).
-For this reason, the temporal and spatial scales involved are not yet solved satisfactorily by the available numerical models (Olson, 1995).
+Specifically, rainfall is of great interest, both for its climatic and meteorological relevance and for its direct effect on agricultural output, hydropower generation, and other important economic factors.
+However, it is one of the most difficult variables to forecast, because of its inherent spatial and temporal variability (Wilson and Vallée, 2002; Antolik, 2000).
+For this reason, the temporal and spatial scales involved are not yet solved satisfactorily by the available numerical models (Olson et al., 1995).

-Ramos (2000), studying artificial neural networks (ANN) and multiple linear regression (MLR), found that the neural networks method performed better than linear regression, although both showed good performance for monthly and seasonal rainfall.
-Ramírez (2005), using observed daily rainfall in the São Paulo region, found that ANN outperformed to LMR, which showed a high bias for days without rain.
-Ramírez (2006) analyzed daily rainfall in Southeastern Brazil and concluded that the ANN method tended to predict moderate rainfall with greater accuracy during austral summer compared to ETA model forecasts.
-Mendes (2010) reported that the daily rainfall in the Amazon Basin is better represented by ANN than autocorrelation models.
+Ramos (2000), studying artificial neural networks (ANNs) and multiple linear regression (MLR), found that the neural-network method performed better than the linear-regression method, although both showed good performance for monthly and seasonal rainfall.
+Ramírez et al. (2005), using observed daily rainfall in the São Paulo region, found that ANNs outperformed MLR, which showed a high bias for days without rain.
+Ramírez et al. (2006) analyzed daily rainfall in southeastern Brazil and concluded that the ANN method tended to predict moderate rainfall with greater accuracy during austral summer compared to ETA model forecasts.
+Mendes and Marengo (2010) reported that the daily rainfall in the Amazon Basin is better represented by ANNs than autocorrelation models.

-In this context, the aim of this study is to conduct a statistical downscaling to estimate rainfall over South America, based on some models used in the fifth report of the IPCC (Intergovernmental Panel on Climate Change), by applying artificial neural networks and multiple linear regression using principal components.
+In this context, the aim of this study is to conduct a statistical downscaling to estimate rainfall over South America (SA), based on some models used in the fifth report of the